Max von Bredow Baukultur GmbH

 Special features of the project

-A central component of the project was a precise schedule that was defined down to the last detail and accurate to the day.
-Thanks to the application of the lean method, which was implemented simply and efficiently in lcmd, it was always clear how many employees from which trade, which materials and which machines were needed at what time.
+A central part of the project was a precise schedule, which down to the last detail and On a daily basis was defined.
+Thanks to Applying the lean method, the one in lcmd easy and efficient was implemented, it was always clear how many employees from which trade, which materials and which machines to

 What MvB Baukultur appreciates about lcmd